bhauman/rebel-readline/rebel-readline/doc/intro.md

 Clojure.
 The path for newcomers to create an effective Clojure programming environment, is varied, difficult and confusing.
-It requires a level of investment and discernment that is too high for the casual language explorer who has never used a LISP before.
+It requires a level of investment and discernment that is too high for the language explorer who has never used a LISP before.
 As a result when newcomers come to Clojure the most intelligent decision they can make, is to not try and negotiate the tooling needed for an editor REPL connection but rather just use the `clojure.main/repl` or `lein repl` and/or a edit a file with a familiar editor and constantly rerun a script or a `-main` function.
 Thus they experience a stunted workflow that is all too familiar in other languages and it is easy to miss-construe this as the Clojure experience.

-A fluid interactive programming workflow is fundamental difference that Clojure offers yet many newcomers will often never see or experience it.
+A fluid interactive programming workflow is a fundamental difference that Clojure offers yet many newcomers will often never see or experience it.